When someone in Nebraska wants to quickly convey real estate or property to another person, they can use a Nebraska (NE) Quitclaim Deed.

 The main benefit of a quitclaim deed is its ease of filing and the speed at which the transfer takes place.

 A warranty deed, which requires a title search, happens more slowly but provides the desired guarantees that the title is good and clear of liens and claims

 A quitclaim deed may incorrectly be called a “quick claim deed,” “quit claim deed,” or “quit claims deed.”
 These terms all refer to the same fast, easy type of deed.

 Important Laws & Requirements

-Signing: Quitclaim deeds in Nebraska are signed in the presence of a notary public, as per § 76-211.
+Quitclaim deeds in Nebraska must be signed by the grantor(s) in the presence of a notary public, as per Nebraska Revised Statute § 76-211.

 How to Write & File a Quitclaim Deed in Nebraska

 Take the steps below to write and file a quitclaim deed in Nebraska.